AlexCharlton/glls/README.md

 ### The glls shader language
 #### Shader syntax
-The shaders of glls – the forms that `defshader`, `defpipeline`, etc. expect – have the following syntax:
+The shaders of glls – the forms that `define-shader`, `define-pipeline`, etc. expect – have the following syntax:

     (<type> [#:version <version>] [#:extensions <extension>] [#:pragmas <pragma>]) <inputs> <body> -> <outputs>